 And by breakfast I really mean palmeras, napolitanas, churros and chocolate, and gofres (crunchy waffles) covered in chocolate and whipped cream.
 Yep.
 It was ridiculous.

+Here's a picture of our little main room.
 That morning we decided to head to a festival in another neighborhood.
 We got on the metro, changed trains once and then came up intending to ask directions to get to the correct block when we looked up and, oh, there's La Pedrera.
 One of the bizarre and beautiful houses designed by Antonio Gaudi!
 Well, don't mind if we do.
 We got tickets and audio tours and explored this beautiful creation for about an hour.

 I loved how the rooftop went up and down in smooth waves.
 Everything in this house was rounded and wavy.
 Walls, ceilings, even the roof.
 We got a children's book later in the day about Gaudi that talked about some tenants of La Pedrera complaining to Gaudi about their apartment.
 One woman complained that there was no where to hang a painting because all of the walls were curved.
 And she said there was absolutely nowhere to put her piano.
 Gaudi replied that perhaps she should play the guitar instead.
 Ha!